 When the Communists beat the Nationalists and succeeded in putting Manchuria under Chinese control the politics of the situation became even more perilous.
 America saw the growth of Communism throughout Asia as a serious threat.
 China had always seen Korea as a vassal state under strong Chinese influence.
 So a complex power struggle between China; Russia and the United States was played out in Korea.

 In 1952 both sides settled down to attrition from trenches rather than full out conflict in open country.
 An armistice at Panmunjom ➚ was agreed on 27 July 1953 with the North-South divide restored to the 38th parallel.
 About 500,000 people had died in the conflict (including Mao's own son Mao Anying ➚) with 700,000 injured.
-America now knew it would be impossible to overthrow the Chinese Communist state by armed warfare, and on the other side the Russian and Chinese communists learned that expansion of communism by armed conflict was going to be opposed by America at every turn.
+America now knew it would be impossible to overthrow the Chinese Communist state by conventional warfare, and on the other side the Russian and Chinese communists learned that expansion was going to be opposed by America at every turn.

 One of the first steps of the People's Republic was to remove private ownership, so that everything would be held in common for the people.
 Land reform involved removing, often violently, the landlord class who had exploited peasant families for centuries.
-The feudal families of landlords owned the land and lived lavishly doing no work but collect rent.
+The feudal families of landlords owned the land and lived lavishly with the collected rent, they did not work themselves.
 They prospered on the backs of grinding poverty and famine among the peasants.
-The confiscation of property without adequate compensation had to be carried out by the peasants who lived in fear of their over-lords.
+The land reforms brought in the confiscation of property without full compensation by the peasants who had for centuries lived in fear of their over-lords.
 In economic terms it was the largest land appropriation in history.
 Co-operatives were then set up so that the land was farmed by the whole community.
 Initially there were initiatives to open debate about China's future, Mao's 'One Hundred Flowers campaign ➚' was launched in 1957.
-This was a clear reference to back to ‘One Hundred Schools contend’ movement in the Warring States and Spring and Autumn periods.
+This was a reference back to ‘One Hundred Schools contend’ movement in the Warring States and Spring and Autumn periods.

 Social reforms were far-reaching.
-The marriage law of April 30th 1950 removed the age-old rules of Confucian loyalty to the family and the superiority of men.
-People were free to relocate around the country and to marry who they wished; many forms of sexual inequality were removed including inheritance.
+The marriage law of April 30th 1950 removed the age-old rules of Confucian loyalty within the family and the superiority of men.
+People were free to relocate around the country and to marry who they wished; many forms of sexual inequality were removed including inheritance by sons only.
 Schools were established that even the poor could attend.
-The old methods of learning by rote were gradually replaced with more interactive methods.
+The old methods of learning the classics by rote were gradually replaced with more interactive methods.

 In the early years reforms were based on the Russian model with Russian help and advice.
 Ambitious five year plans were instigated to control the development of industry and agriculture.
-The five year plan 1953-57 was a success with a 14% annual industrial growth rate; but by the end of 1957 the Chinese leadership began to think the rigid Stalinist model could not be applied to China.
+The five year plan 1953-57 was a success with a 14% annual industrial growth rate; but by the end of 1957 the Chinese leadership began to think the rigid Stalinist model was inappropriate for China.

 There were disputes to settle on the fringes of China.
 Tibet, considered a part of Qing China, had become independent during the days of the Republic before it was annexed in 1950.
 Further revolts in Tibet in 1959 were harshly put down.
 In 1962 a border dispute ➚ with Russian backed India led to a one month war over the Aksai Chin and NEFA regions.